 God’s rescue plan for mankind was motivated by His great love.
 A love that defines His very nature.
 In fact, every aspect of God’s character is rooted in love (1 John 4:8)—from his mercy and compassion to His righteous anger.

-Jesus, who is God, left the glory of Heaven, became a helpless babe, lived a life of rejection, faced an unfair trial, bore our sins on the cross, and received the full wrath of The Father.
+Jesus, who is God, left the glory of Heaven, became a helpless babe, was baptized at thirty, lived a life of rejection, faced an unfair trial, received a number of lashes, bore our sins on the cross, and received the full wrath of The Father.
 It all paints a love story so huge, we can barely understand it.

 - John 3:16 (ESV): “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”